 Sometimes, things go awry and the results may be disastrous.

+Take phosphate.
 It is a mineral essential to our well-being, being involved in myriad bodily processes such as muscle contraction, pH balance maintenance and even gene transcription.

 Let’s find out more about it and how its deficiency may even be life-threatening.